istempmail/wp-istempmail/readme.txt

 If the domain name is blocked, it'll store it into your local blacklist.
 You can also update your own local whitelist and blacklist.

-The plugin works right after installed and activated.

-No need to register, pay or subscribe.
-It uses the public API provided by IsTempMail by default.
-The only limit is 10 email checks per minute, that is sufficient for personal blogs.
-For bigger websites flooded with fake emails, premium plans are available.

 The plugin integrates with the `is_email()` function of WordPress.
-It works seamlessly with WooCommerce, Contact Form 7, Gravity Form, Jetpack/Grunion contact forms, WordPress registration form and any form which uses the `is_email()` function.
+It works seamlessly with WooCommerce, Contact Form 7, Gravity Form, Jetpack/Grunion contact forms,
+WordPress registration form and any form which uses the `is_email()` function.

 == Installation ==
 Upload the plugin to your blog, then click Activate it, and it'll work immediately.

-If you have registered an account and get an API token at [IsTempMail](https://www.istempmail.com/sign-in), you can enter it at your WordPress Dashboard > Settings > IsTempMail.
+Register and get your API token at [IsTempMail](https://www.istempmail.com/sign-in), then enter it at your WordPress Dashboard > Settings > IsTempMail.

 == Screenshots ==
 1. No disposable email address when signing up
 2. No temporary email address when updating profile
-3. No need to register, pay or subscribe.
+3. Manage local blacklist and whitelist

 == Frequently Asked Questions ==
-= Is the plugin free? =
-Yes, the plugin is completely free.
-You do not need to register, pay or subscribe to IsTempMail.
-We'll use its public API by default, which limits 10 email checks per minute.

 = Do you send my user emails to other servers? =
 No, we don't.
 The plugin will only send the domain part of email address to validate.